bartoszlenar/Validot/docs/DOCUMENTATION.md

   - Therefore, the absence of error output means that the value is valid.
 - Error output can contain:
   - [Error messages](#message) - human-readable messages explaining what went wrong.
-  - [Error codes](#code) - flags that help to organize the logic around certain errors.
+  - [Error codes](#code) - flags that help to organize the logic around specific errors.
   - Both.
-There is no limitations around that.
+There are no limitations around that.
 The error output can contain only messages, only codes, or a mix.
 - The validation process assigns every error output to the [path](#path) where it was produced.
   - The [path](#path) shows the location where the error occurred.
   - Sometimes this documentation refers to this action as "saving error output _under the path_"
 - Good to read:
-  - [Result](#result) - how to get error output from the validation process.
+  - [Result](#result) - how to get the error output from the validation process.
   - [Path](#path) - how the paths are constructed.

 ---

 #### Message

-- Messages are primarily targeted for humans.
+- Messages are primarily targeted to humans.
   - Use case; logs and the details about invalid models incoming from the frontend.
   - Use case; rest api returning messages that frontend shows in the pop up.
 - [Error output](#error-output) can contain one or more error messages.